hujhax/austin-improv-wiki/Troupes/Swordfight.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Swordfight is a troupe of silver-tongued wit wielders, skilled in the art of cutting up.
-Sharpened on the fabled stage of The Institution Theater, they incite vicious belly laughter while swinging their long form. </blockquote>
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Swordfight is a troupe of silver-tongued wit wielders, skilled in the art of cutting up.
+Sharpened on the fabled stage of The Institution Theater, they incite vicious belly laughter while swinging their long form.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do suggestion based montage scenes... attempting the harold, usually.
-We always show up, we always have fun, and we try not to offend too many people. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do suggestion based montage scenes... attempting the harold, usually.
+We always show up, we always have fun, and we try not to offend too many people.

 ## Media
 ### Videos